 The whole novel is suspenseful from beginning to end and her writing was very convincing in making me believe what was happening.
 Things go missing which was bad enough but the strange sounds really made the goosebumps raise on my arms because I couldn’t find any reasonable explanation for it.

 Rowan has her arms full with Petra, Ellie, Maddie and Rhianon and I wondered for which of the four children she was arrested and if she really was innocent.
 The story ends with another letter which gave some much needed answers and I love how the author brought the truth to light in this way.
 Even so, it still ends with some mystery about Rowan’s fate.
 I have my own thoughts about what happened to her in the end (convincted or not convicted) but I’ll never know for sure.

-I own a copy of this novel.
+I bought a copy of this novel in a secondhand bookshop.
 This is my honest opinion.